grpc/proposal/A17-client-side-health-checking.md

-Note that because of the inherently asynchronous nature of the network, whenever a backend transitions from healthy to unhealthy, it may still receive a small number of RPCs that were already in flight from the client before the client received the notification that the backend is unhealthy.
-This race condition lasts approximately the one-way network trip time (i.e., the time between when the backend sends the unhealthy notification and when the client receives it).
+Note that because of the inherently asynchronous nature of the network, whenever a backend transitions from healthy to unhealthy, it may still receive some number of RPCs that were already in flight from the client before the client received the notification that the backend is unhealthy.
+This race condition lasts approximately the network round trip time (it includes the one-way trip time for RPCs that were already sent by the client but not yet received by the server when the server goes unhealthy, plus the one-way trip time for RPCs sent by the client between when the server sends the unhealthy notification and when the client receives it).

-When the connection is first established, however, the problem is more severe, because the client has not yet started the `Watch()` call, the race condition actually lasts twice as long: it's not just the one-way network trip time, but actually a full round trip (the client needs to start the `Watch()` call, and the backend needs to send its initial response).
+When the connection is first established, however, the problem could affect a larger number of RPCs, because there could be a number of RPCs queued up waiting for the channel to become connected, which would all be sent at once.
+And unlike an already-established connection, the race condition is avoidable for newly established connections.

 To avoid this, the client will wait for the initial health-checking response before the subchannel goes into state `READY`.
 However, this